rod2ik/tikzjax/README.md

 ## How does this work?

-Using the ww-modifications branch of [drgrice1/web2js](https://github.com/drgrice1/web2js) the Pascal source of `TeX` is compiled to WebAssembly, and the `LaTeX` format is loaded (without all the hyphenation data).
+Using the main branch of [drgrice1/web2js](https://github.com/drgrice1/web2js) the Pascal source of `TeX` is compiled to WebAssembly, and the `LaTeX` format is loaded (without all the hyphenation data).
 Then

 ```tex
 \documentclass[margin=0pt]{standalone}